vega/vega-lite/CONTRIBUTING.md

 ## Repository Setup

-Make sure you have node.js.
+1. Make sure you have node.js.
 (For mac users, we recommend using [homebrew](http://brew.sh) and simply run `brew install node`.)

-Then, clone this repository and cd into your local clone of the repository, and install all the npm dependencies:
+2. clone this repository and cd into your local clone of the repository, and install all the npm dependencies:

 ```sh
 git clone https://github.com/vega/vega-lite.git